mozilla/experiments-viewer/docs/api.md

 #### Other notes

-* Data points are guaranteed to be in order, such that the `c` and the `b` (when the data is numerical) of an object are always higher than those of the object before it.
+* Data points are guaranteed to be in order, such that the `b` of an object are always higher than those of the object before it.